-Specify the Redundancy mode and Coupling mode settings.
-To do this, perform the following steps:
+Perform the following steps to specify the Redundancy mode and Coupling mode settings:

-□ Open the Switching > L2-Redundancy > Ring/Network Coupling dialog.
-In the Configuration frame, Redundancy mode option list, select one of the following radio buttons: redundant ring/network coupling With this setting, either the main line or the redundant line is active.
+□ Open the Switching > L2-Redundancy > Ring/Network Coupling dialog. ☐ In the Configuration frame, Redundancy mode option list, select one of the following radio buttons: redundant ring/network coupling With this setting, either the main line or the redundant line is active.
 The setting lets the devices toggle between both lines. extended redundancy With this setting, the main line and the redundant line are active simultaneously.
 The setting lets you add redundancy to the second network.
 When the connection between the coupling devices in the second network becomes inoperable, the coupling devices continue to transmit and receive data.
 During the reconfiguration period, packet duplications can occur.
-Therefore, select this setting only if your devices detect package duplications.
-In the Configuration frame, Coupling mode option list, select one of the following radio buttons: If you connect to a ring network, then select the ring coupling radio button.
-If you connect to a bus or mesh structure, then select the network coupling radio button The Coupling mode describes the type of the backbone network to which you connect the ring network (see figure 66). □ Save the changes temporarily.
-To do this, click the ✓ button. eset the coupling settings to the default state.
-To do this, perform the following steps: □ Click the ≡ button and then the Reset item.
+Therefore, select this setting only if your devices detect package duplications. ☐ In the Configuration frame, Coupling mode option list, select one of the following radio buttons: ☐ If you connect to a ring network, then select the ring coupling radio button. ☐ If you connect to a bus or mesh structure, then select the network coupling radio button.
+The Coupling mode describes the type of the backbone network to which you connect the ring network (see figure 64). ☐ To save the changes temporarily, click the ✓ button. er rform the following steps to reset the coupling settings to the default state: ☐ Click the button and then the Reset item.